protegeproject/mapping-master/src/main/jjtree/README.md

 * Download [JavaCC 5.0](https://java.net/projects/javacc/downloads/download/javacc-5.0.zip) and unzip it into your selected directory, .e.g, `[JAVACC_HOME]`

-> **NOTE**: There is a mistake when distributing JavaCC 6.0, such that, they forgot to include the script files to run javacc [[1](http://stackoverflow.com/questions/18674474/setting-javacc-to-work-with-command-prompt)].
+> **NOTE**: There is a slight mistake with the JavaCC 6.0 distribution, such that, the author forgot to include the script files to run javacc [[1](http://stackoverflow.com/questions/18674474/setting-javacc-to-work-with-command-prompt)].
 We are going to reuse the scripts from the previous version.

 * Download the latest [JavaCC 6.1.2](https://java.net/projects/javacc/downloads/download/releases/Release%206.1.2/javacc-6.1.2.jar) library.